Set Your Day Up For Success: 6 Things To Try

 - Dark, leafy greens.
 Spinach, kale and other dark, leafy greens are a nutritious addition to any breakfast – use with your eggs to create a vegetable scramble.
 These nutrition powerhouses can be easily added to smoothies without altering the taste.

 - Berries.
 Choose organic blueberries or raspberries for their fiber and antioxidants – add to your yogurt or top steel-cut oatmeal with a handful.
-Frozen varities also work well to thicken morning smoothies without the watering down effect of ice.

 - Coffee or green tea.
 Coffee is a good source of antioxidants, and research has linked coffee to a decreased risk of type 2 diabetes as well as improved mental health as you age.
 I suggest finding an organic or fair-trade version.
 If coffee causes side effects such as anxiety, tremors or irritation of the digestive system, try organic green tea – it is a very healthy, lower caffeine alternative.
-Avoid the sweetened, fake creamers that contain inflammatory hydrogenated oils and a variety of sweeteners.
+Avoid the fake creamers that contain inflammatory hydrogenated oils and sweeteners.
 If needed, lighten with unsweetened almond or cashew milk.

 Today’s Health Topics